 Essentials in Literature

-Essentials in Literature courses teach literary analysis, vocabulary, and reading comprehension for grades seven through eleven with video instruction presented by Matthew Stephens.
-The series should eventually cover grades four through twelve.
-Courses for high school do not concentrate on exclusive areas of literature, such as American Literature, However, through the four courses, students are exposed to the equivalent amounts of World, American, and British literature they would study in dedicated courses.
+Essentials in Literature courses teach literary analysis, vocabulary, and reading comprehension for grades seven through twelve with video instruction presented by Matthew Stephens for all except Level 12, which is taught by Ellie Epperson.
+Courses for high school do not concentrate on exclusive areas of literature, such as American Literature.
+However, through the four courses, students are exposed to the equivalent amounts of World, American, and British literature they would study in dedicated courses.

-The novels for Levels 7 through 11 are, respectively, Roll of Thunder, Hear My Cry; Night; The Hobbit; To Kill a Mockingbird; and The Great Gatsby.
-Some works such as Night are darkly realistic.
+The novels for Levels 7 through 12 are, respectively, Roll of Thunder, Hear My Cry; Night; The Hobbit; To Kill a Mockingbird; The Great Gatsby; and Lord of the Flies.
+The Level 12 Digital + Print set adds No Fear Shakespeare's version of Macbeth.
+Some works, such as Night, are darkly realistic.
 For that book, Stephens deals with the main character's crisis of faith by having students write a personal letter of encouragement to him.
 Parents might want to read Night in advance since it is a disturbing book about the Holocaust that would certainly benefit from some discussion rather than just independent reading.
-In the teacher handbook, Stephens gives parents a "heads up" about content that might be considered questionable or offensive and provides them with different ways to address questionable content.
+In the teacher handbook, Stephens gives parents a heads-up about content that might be considered questionable or offensive and provides them with different ways to address it.

 Essentials in Literature courses require less composition work than do many other literary analysis courses.
 Questions often require only brief answers or a few sentences.
-However, in Levels 10 and 11, many questions require lengthier answers, and the assessment for each literary work has multiple-choice questions plus two constructed-response questions that require brief-essay answers.
-A few activities such as the Connection Reflection questions and the Writing Connection assignments in all levels generally can be answered in paragraphs of only five to eight sentences.
-Sections such as Dive Deeper and Think Critically in Levels 10 and 11 stretch students' critical thinking while also requiring either short essay answers or discussion.
-I think using a mixture of discussion and written responses for these upper-level courses is likely to keep the amount of writing manageable for students.
+However, in Levels 10 through 12, many questions require lengthier answers, and the assessment for each literary work has multiple-choice questions plus two constructed-response questions that require brief essay answers.
+A few activities in all levels, such as the Connection Reflection questions and the Writing Connection assignments, generally can be answered in paragraphs of only five to eight sentences.
+Sections, such as Dive Deeper and Think Critically in Levels 10 through 12, stretch students' critical thinking while also requiring either short essay answers or discussion.
+I think using a mixture of discussion and written responses for these upper-level courses will likely make the amount of writing manageable for students.
 There are no lengthy essay assignments.
-(Stephens’ Essentials in Writing courses mesh well with Essentials in Literature since they concentrate on the development and application of composition skills.
+(Stephens’ Essentials in Writing courses mesh well with Essentials in Literature since they concentrate on developing and applying composition skills.
 You can use both courses together for each grade level to fulfill the English requirement.)

 Vocabulary lists are provided near the beginning of each study.
 Students are directed through a variety of activities with each group of vocabulary words, activities that are much more interesting than simply looking up definitions.
 For example, sometimes students are told to write definitions of vocabulary words as they come across them in stories.
 They are to use context clues to assist them.
 After reading the story, they compare their definitions with definitions from a dictionary.

-The group of lessons for each literary work includes an optional extended activity.
-Extended activities might require brainstorming, research, field trips, interviews, or other activities that extend far beyond literary analysis.
+The group of lessons for each literary work includes an optional extended activity, which might require brainstorming, research, field trips, interviews, or other activities that extend far beyond literary analysis.
 It’s up to you to decide whether or not to use them.

-The teacher handbook or the resource book for each course briefly explains how to use each course.
-These books also include a list of all of the literary works to be used, a course syllabus, and an answer key.
-Assessments are included within the student worktext at the end of each unit for Levels 7 through 9 and in the resource book for Levels 10 and 11.
+The teacher handbook or resource book briefly explains how to use each course.
+These books also include a list of all literary works to be used, a course syllabus, and an answer key.
+Assessments are included within the student worktext at the end of each unit for Levels 7 through 9 and in the resource book for Levels 10 through 12.
 The teacher handbooks and resource books make it very easy for parents to check student work without having to watch the videos and read lesson material themselves.
 However, discussions might be challenging if parents aren't familiar with the literary works.
 The answer key sections have suggested answers for many of the questions.
-Sometimes it has a few sample responses for a single question that might all be correct.
+Sometimes there are a few sample responses for a single question that might all be correct.
 Sometimes there are two responses labeled “Quality Response” and “Ineffective Response” to give parents a better idea of the type of response they should expect from a student.

 The courses teach literary analysis while trying to avoid promoting any particular value system or point of view.
 Parents or teachers might choose to add discussion to address values that are presented or implied in some of the literary works.